jneless/emqx-docs/en_US/configuration/configuration.md

 # Configuration Files

 Users can configure EMQX with configuration files or environment variables.
-This section introduces the EMQX configuration files.
-It also provides the basic configuration instructions for the most commonly used functions in EMQX.
+This section mainly introduces the EMQX configuration files and provides the basic configuration instructions for the most commonly used functions in EMQX.
 For comprehensive configuration items with detailed explanations, see [EMQX Open Source Configuration Manual](https://docs.emqx.com/en/emqx/v@CE_VERSION@/hocon/) and [EMQX Enterprise Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/).

 ## Config Directories

-EMQX creates a group of directories after installation, among which, `etc` is the folder that keeps the static configuration files.

-Depending on your installation mode, `etc` directory is:
+After EMQX is installed, it creates a set of directories to manage its configuration and runtime data.
+These directories are separated into two main categories:

+- **Static Configuration Directory (`etc`)**: Ready-only and contains immutable or static configuration files.
+- **Dynamic Configuration Directory (`data/configs`)**: Writable and stores runtime-generated or dynamically updated configuration files.

+### Static Configuration Directory (`etc`)

+The `etc` directory holds the configuration files that define EMQX's initial setup.
+These files are typically modified during deployment or upgrades and are read-only at runtime to ensure stability.
+The location of the `etc` directory depends on the installation method:

 | Installation                               | Path            |
 | ------------------------------------------ | --------------- |